Cereopsis/swift-bowling/README.md

 - Not yet
 - Was using the wrong secret-ish thing.
 Fool
 - Next issue - only on `pull_request.opened`

+**Notes**
+Ok, cool, we can detect merged vs simply closed.
+Now what about metrics?

 # swift-bowling